 - A Post-Event form must be submitted within 5 business days.
 If all required information is not provided within the deadline, the organization will be placed on the Blue Probationary List.
 Failure to turn in required documents within 10 business days will put the organization on the Black Probationary List.

 - Deadlines are absolute, based on time required for the Finance Directors and Interns to correct any errors or provide additional information that the Financial and Business Services Office requests.

 If an organization fails to adhere to deadlines or application requirements,GSG is not responsible for premature or personal payments by the organization to vendors.
 GSG does not honor reimbursements or cover late fees, cancellation fees, or overages.

 Appropriate Use of Funds

-- Events funded by GSG, except by Organizational Funds, must: be open to all graduate students; be advertised on the GSG calendar; have the GSG logo on all promotional materials.
+- Events funded by GSG, except by Organizational Funds, must: be open to all graduate students; be advertised through GSG; have the GSG logo on all promotional materials.